keremcharyyef/keremcharyyef/README.md

 ###  About Me

-<p align="left">I am a skilled software developer with experience in TypeScript and
+<p align="left">I am a skilled software developer with experience in NodeJs and
         Java, and expertise in frameworks like React, NestJs, Spring-boot.
         I'm a quick learner and collaborate closely with clients to create efficient, scalable, and user-friendly solutions that solve